Emergent curriculum: Activities

 Then the process begins again.
-The teacher may be at different levels of this planning cycle for multiple activities or learning outcomes at once (Cassidy et al., 2003; Crowther, 2005; Jones & Reynolds, 2011; Stacey, 2009a/2011b; Machlachlan et al., 2013; Wein, 2008; Wright, 1997).
+The teacher may be at different levels of this planning cycle for multiple activities or learning outcomes at once.

 Learning plans

 In emergent curriculum settings, learning plans are often more of a loose outline.
-This because success in the program often generates spontaneous deterrence by students to plans to support engagement (MachLachlan et al., 2013; Stacey, 2009).
+This because success in the program often generates spontaneous deterrence by students to plans to support engagement.

 Webbing is often used for planning because of its flexible nature.
-A web doesn't show everything that will be learned, it shows many things that could be learned as well as connections to curriculum expectations (MachLachlan et al., 2013).
+A web doesn't show everything that will be learned, it shows many things that could be learned as well as connections to curriculum expectations.
 However, it is important to use the web as a tool to open the teacher to possibilities not a “plan.”
 Teachers brainstorm many possibilities for study sparked from the particular interest, not as a plan but more as a ‘road map’ as one teacher put it: